srobinson0586/ttg-basic/1-python-programming/1.03_variable_types/variable_types.md

 This module has discussed mutability vs. immutability briefly; this section will delve into that further.
 In Python, data types can be categorized as either **mutable** or **immutable**.
 Understanding this distinction is crucial for writing efficient and error-free Python code.

+> NOTE: We will discuss lists, sets, and tuples in this section regarding their immutability vs. mutability.
+Don't worry if you don't fully understand them yet; later sections will cover them in much more depth.

 ### Immutable Data Types

 Immutable data types, as the name suggests, are **unchangeable** once they are created.
 This means that any attempt to modify their values will result in the creation of a new object.
 The following are some common examples of immutable data types in Python: